MA, BA Dip Arch, DipICArb, RIBA, ARIAS, ACE, FCIArb.

 - Quantity surveying issues including interim and final account valuation.

-- High value/specification (up to £40 million) residential properties.
+- High value/specification (up to £40 million at 2000 prices) residential properties.

 - Commercial agency agreements

-- International commercial disputes including ICC arbitration (sole and chairman) UNCITRAL Rules and FIDIC dispute board.
+- International commercial disputes including as arbitrator under ICC rules, LCIA rules and UNCITRAL Rules and as FIDIC dispute board.

 Peter has served on committees concerned with arbitration, mediation and adjudication.
 He was one of the drafters of the Construction Industry Model Arbitration Rules and was involved in consultations with the Government on the Scheme for Construction Contracts.
 He is a member of the ICC Commission on Arbitration and was a member of the Commission Task Force on Reducing Time/Costs in complex arbitrations.
-He is a visiting senior lecturer at Kings College, London and course director for the dispute resolution module of the MSc in Construction Law and Dispute Resolution.
+He was, for many years, a visiting senior lecturer at Kings College, London and course director for the Arbitration and Dispute Resolution module of the MSc in Construction Law and Dispute Resolution.